DataBiosphere/azul/OPERATOR.rst

 Once the base branch is restored, the ``Reopen PR`` button should again be clickable on the chained PR.

-Github bot account
+GitHub bot account
 ------------------

-Continuous integration environments (Gitlab, Travis) may need a Github token to access Github's API.
+Continuous integration environments (Gitlab, Travis) may need a GitHub token to access GitHub's API.
 To avoid using a personal access token tied to any particular developer's account, we created a Google Group called ``azul-group@ucsc.edu`` of which Hannes and Trevor are owners.
-We then used that group email to register a bot account in Github.
+We then used that group email to register a bot account in GitHub.
 Apparently that's ok:

     User accounts are intended for humans, but you can give one to a robot, such as a continuous integration bot, if necessary.

     (https://docs.github.com/en/github/getting-started-with-github/types-of-github-accounts#personal-user-accounts)

-Only Hannes knows the Github password of the bot account but any member of the group can request the password to be reset.
+Only Hannes knows the GitHub password of the bot account but any member of the group can request the password to be reset.
 All members will receive the password reset email.
 Hannes and Trevor know the 2FA recovery codes.
 Hannes sent them to Trevor via Slack on 05/11/2021.